Dilemma: I would prefer to sleep alone

 "Haven't slept in same bed as hubby for donkeys years.
 He snores.
 I have a chronic illness which keeps me and sometimes him awake.
 Separate rooms and we can get a decent sleep so wake up happier!
 Win-win."

-"Of course it won't spoil a marriage or any relationship!
+"Of course sleeping in the same bed won't spoil a marriage or any relationship!
 Get real folks!
 Life's too short!
-Snoring, farting, talking in sleep – so what if you like , love and have fun and laughs with that person!
+Snoring, farting, talking in sleep – so what if you like, love and have fun and laughs with that person!
 Keep them close to you."

 "How about two single beds pushed together with super king duvet.
 That's what we have, problem solved.
 If one turns over the other is not disturbed."